Do you love sushi?

-Molded in flower petal/water drop shapedsushi roll, it usually has a reddish/pink layer outside made of raw tuna or salmon.
-The inside filling is vastly differ, but usually contains avocado and shred crab meat.
-The roll is then slice and pieces are arrange to look like a flower.
-Eye catching and fun to eat.
+Molded in a flower petal/water drop shaped sushi roll, it usually has a reddish/pink layer outside made of raw tuna or salmon.
+The inside filling is vastly different, but usually contains avocado and shred crab meat.
+The roll is then sliced and the pieces are arranged to look like a flower.
+Eye-catching and fun to eat.

-Another variation of the California roll, with thinner rice layer, poached shrimp (instead of crab) and the usual avocado and cucumber.
+Another variation of the California roll, with a thinner rice layer, poached shrimp (instead of crab), and the usual avocado and cucumber.
 The outside is usually coated with red flying fish roe –tobiko to add more crunch.

 British Columbia roll

 Contained BBQ salmon w/ skin and cucumber, more popular in Vancouver though.